MechMicroMan/DefDAP/docs/contributing.md

 - Always make a branch from 'develop', don't try to make a branch from 'master' or any feature branch.
 - You will not be able to complete a pull request into 'develop' without a review by Mike or Rhys.
 - Try to avoid adding any dependencies to the code, if you do need to, add a comment to your 'issue' with the details.

+## Documentation

-- Where possible, update and\or include documentation with any changes you make to the code.
+Where possible, update and\or include documentation at the beginning of the function with any changes you make to the code.
+Add references if required.
+This is important so that other people can use your code and so that we can validate any methods you use.
+We are following the [NumPy Docs Style Guide](https://docs.scipy.org/doc/numpy-1.15.0/docs/howto_document.html), but you can use any of the documentation in the code as an example.
+Add comments where it is not clear what you have done.